vaubrey7/Weather-API/README.md

 # Weather-API
-had to delete my repo twice because it pulled mt whole desktop into the repo twice.
+had to delete my repo twice because it pulled my whole desktop into the repo twice.